THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The triumphant reign of God is depicted as follows:

-Then the moon shall be confounded, and the sun ashamed, when the Lord of hosts shall reign in mount Zion, and in Jerusalem, and before his ancients gloriously.
+Then the moon will be disgraced and the sun ashamed; for the LORD of hosts will reign on Mount Zion and in Jerusalem and before His elders, gloriously.
 (Isaiah 24:23)

 The following are additional Old Testament passages describing the setting up of Christ’s Kingdom on the earth:

-And saviours [deliverers] shall come up on mount Zion [the Church of Christ] to judge the mount of Esau [the world, Satan, and the works of the flesh]; and the kingdom shall be the Lord’s.
+Then saviors [deliverers] shall come to Mount Zion to judge the mountains of Esau [works of the flesh], and the kingdom shall be the LORD’s.
 (Obadiah 1:21)

 The preceding passage from the Prophet Micah is interesting.
 Think about the brass (bronze) hoofs.
 Bronze typifies judgment, in the symbolism of the Tabernacle.
 The bronze hoofs mentioned by Micah are the “feet” of the Christian saints who will bring the judgment of God through Christ against all sin and sinners.

-And the God of peace shall bruise Satan under your feet shortly… (Romans 16:20)
+And the God of peace will crush Satan under your feet shortly.
+The grace of our Lord Jesus Christ be with you.
+Amen.
+(Romans 16:20)

 Watch for the “feet” ministry as you study the Scriptures.